 Now that you’ve established the basics, it’s time to set out your routine.
 Consistency is key here and we’d recommend crate training your puppy to help here.
 Firstly decide how frequently you’ll take your puppy outside, or to its designated potty area.
 Young puppies around the age of 8 weeks will need to be given the opportunity every twenty minutes or so.
 To avoid accidents, stick to this like clockwork, we’d advise setting a repeat alarm on your phone.

 As well as this, set a regular time for their daily meals to help consolidate the routine.
-After every meal take them to their potty zone straight away, or if you’ve spotted them having a large drink of water or if they’re coming out of their crate.
+After every meal of their favourite puppy food take them to their potty zone straight away, or if you’ve spotted them having a large drink of water or if they’re coming out of their crate.

 5) Designate a specific potty zone